 A simple guide to your ASO first steps

 So you’ve just decided to start optimizing your app(s) and you’re a bit overwhelmed?
-Don’t worry, at AppTweak we’ve got you covered!
+Don’t worry, AppTweak can help you!

-A what?
-Basically, you want to create a list of 150-200 keywords that are all relevant to your app.
+The first thing you want to create is a list of 150-200 keywords that are all relevant to your app.
 Think outside the box and try to figure out what users would search for if they were looking for your app.
-Try to think of what keywords your competitors are using (yes, you’ll see that spying on the competition is a big part of ASO essentials and no, you don’t need to feel bad about it).
-It’s also important to include multiple word combinations in there.
+Try to think of what keywords your competitors are using (being aware and keeping up to date on your competitors’ strategy and areas of visibility is essential in ASO).
+It’s also important to include long-tail keywords in there.

 Now that you have all those keywords on your hands, it’s time to filter out the bad.
-Start analysing your keywords according to volume, competition and relevance but keep in mind that the ultimate goal is to try to be visible on as many keywords as possible.
+Start analysing your keywords according to volume, difficulty and chance but keep in mind that the ultimate goal is to try to be visible on as many keywords as possible.
 By visible we mean being in the top 10 results.

 - Always take relevance into consideration : so if you’ve done your job correctly with your semantic dictionary, all keywords you’ve chosen should be relevant for your app.
 That said, some will be more relevant than others.